OSHA Workplace Injury Research

-OSHA has recorded 53 severe incidents involving pedal cycles, with fractures accounting for 54 percent of all reported cases.
-These injuries often result in significant trauma, including intracranial injuries and internal organ damage that require immediate hospitalization.
+OSHA recorded 53 severe cases involving pedal cycles, with fractures accounting for 54% of all reported injuries.

 Reported Projected